The Jester (roller coaster)

-The Jester is a steel roller coaster located at the abandoned Six Flags New Orleans amusement park in New Orleans.
+The Jester was a steel roller coaster located at the now demolished Six Flags New Orleans amusement park in New Orleans.
 Built and designed by Vekoma, the ride originally opened at Six Flags Fiesta Texas in 1996 as The Joker's Revenge.
 After its closure in 2001, the coaster was sent to Six Flags New Orleans where it became The Jester.
 The ride opened to the public at Six Flags New Orleans on April 13, 2003.
-Following the devastation to the amusement park in August 2005 by Hurricane Katrina, the roller coaster ceased operation following the park's closure but remains standing.
+Following the devastation to the amusement park in August 2005 by Hurricane Katrina, the roller coaster ceased operation following the park's closure but remained standing until its demolition in 2024.

 History

 Six Flags Fiesta Texas (1996–2002)

-The ride was originally planned to open with the park in 1992.
-The ride was then canceled until 1993 when the ride was announced to open in 1996 to be called "The Wacky Twister".
 When Fiesta Texas in San Antonio, Texas was bought out from Time Warner in 1996 (the owner of Six Flags at the time), they helped rebrand the park into Six Flags Fiesta Texas.

 Time Warner saw the opportunity to advertise and promote their latest movies through their Six Flags parks, so they added The Joker's Revenge, the first Vekoma Hurricane roller coaster in the United States and the first Vekoma roller coaster to run backwards a full circuit.
 It would be placed towards the back of the park in the Fiesta Bay Boardwalk section next to the quarry wall.

 Construction of Joker's Revenge began in late 1995 and was completed in April 1996.
 On May 10, 1996, the ride officially made its debut.
 It was the park's first roller coaster to be themed to a DC Comics character and feature inversions.
 During the opening week, park employees were dressed in yellow jackets and green colored hair.
 One defining feature of the ride was its funhouse queue line, which featured flashing lights and upside down furniture.
 It had magenta track, magenta supports and light yellow trains manufactured by Arrow Dynamics.

 While it was one of the best rides at Fiesta Texas when it opened in 1996, Joker's Revenge would not fare well by the early 2000s as guests would complain about how rough the ride experience had become.
 Plus, the ride was facing mechanical issues.
 The coaster was closed down in 2001 and did not operate at all during the 2002 season.
 Then in late 2002, it was dismantled and moved to Six Flags New Orleans.
 The funhouse queue line was reused for the park's Brutal Planet Haunted House during Fright Fest that year.
 In 2007, Pandemonium opened in the former spot of Joker's Revenge.
 The attraction would reuse its predecessor's queue bridge and funhouse.
 The latter was used as an extended indoor queue area.

 Another Joker-themed attraction opened in 2019 called The Joker: Carnival of Chaos.
 It is a Zamperla Giant Discovery frisbee ride that features a funhouse queue just like the original attraction.